awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

-# Executing Automation Workflows in Multiple AWS Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>
+# Running Automation Workflows in Multiple AWS Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>

-You can execute AWS Systems Manager Automations across multiple AWS Regions and AWS accounts or AWS Organizational Units \(OUs\) from an Automation management account\.
-Executing Automations in multiple Regions and accounts or OUs reduces the time required to administer your AWS resources while enhancing the security of your computing environment\.
+You can run AWS Systems Manager Automations across multiple AWS Regions and AWS accounts or AWS Organizational Units \(OUs\) from an Automation management account\.
+Running Automations in multiple Regions and accounts or OUs reduces the time required to administer your AWS resources while enhancing the security of your computing environment\.

 For example, you can centrally implement patching and security updates, remediate compliance drift on VPC configurations or Amazon S3 bucket policies, and manage resources, such as Amazon EC2 instances, at scale\.
-The following graphic shows an example of a user who is executing the AWS\-RestartEC2Instances document in multiple Regions and accounts from an Automation management account\.
+The following graphic shows an example of a user who is running the AWS\-RestartEC2Instances document in multiple Regions and accounts from an Automation management account\.
 The Automation locates the instances by using the specified tags in the specified Regions and accounts\.

 **Note**
-When you execute an Automation across multiple Regions and accounts, you target resources by using tags or the name of an AWS resource group\.
+When you run an Automation across multiple Regions and accounts, you target resources by using tags or the name of an AWS resource group\.
 The Automation fails to run on those resources that don't have the specified tag or that aren't included in the specified resource group\.

-![\[Illustration showing Systems Manager Automation executing in multiple Regions and multiple accounts.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-multi-region-and-multi-account.png)
+![\[Illustration showing Systems Manager Automation running in multiple Regions and multiple accounts.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-multi-region-and-multi-account.png)

 **Important**
-Your account is charged for executing Automations in multiple Regions and accounts\.
+Your account is charged for running Automations in multiple Regions and accounts\.
 Multi\-Region and account step executions are considered *special steps*\.
 There is no step limit for special steps, but your account is charged for each step processed by Systems Manager\.
 For more information, see the [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/) page\.

 **How It Works**
-Executing Automations across multiple Regions and accounts or OUs works as follows:
+Running Automations across multiple Regions and accounts or OUs works as follows:

-1. Verify that all resources on which you want to execute the Automation, in all Regions and accounts or OUs, use identical tags\.
+1. Verify that all resources on which you want to run the Automation, in all Regions and accounts or OUs, use identical tags\.
 If they don't, you can add them to an AWS resource group and target that group\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/)

 1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.

 1. Use the procedure in this topic to create an IAM execution role called **AWS\-SystemsManager\-AutomationExecutionRole**\.
-This role gives the user permission to execute Automation workflows\.
+This role gives the user permission to run Automation workflows\.

 1. Use the procedure in this topic to create a second IAM role called **AWS\-SystemsManager\-AutomationAdministrationRole**\.
-This role gives the user permission to execute Automation workflows in multiple AWS accounts and OUs\.
+This role gives the user permission to run Automation workflows in multiple AWS accounts and OUs\.

-1. Choose the Automation document, Regions, and accounts or OUs where you want to execute the Automation workflow\.
+1. Choose the Automation document, Regions, and accounts or OUs where you want to run the Automation workflow\.

 1. Execute the Automation\.